An estimated 7.5 million Americans had psoriasis in 2013, and that number may be even higher today.

 - emotional stress

-Treating erythrodermic psoriasis isn’t always easy.
-It can involve a lot of trial and error.
-You may have to try a few different drugs, or a combination of medicines and lifestyle remedies, to find the course of treatment that works best for you.
+Treating erythrodermic psoriasis can involve a lot of trial and error.
+You may have to try a few different drugs or a combination of medications and lifestyle remedies to find the treatment that works best for you.

-You will most likely need to keep taking these drugs for years to keep your symptoms under control.
+You’ll most likely need to keep taking medications over the long term to keep your symptoms under control.
 Your doctor can help you find an effective treatment plan to improve your quality of life.

-Also, one of the best ways to deal with erythrodermic psoriasis is to try to prevent flare-ups.
-It may be helpful to avoid potential triggers, which can include:
+One of the best ways to deal with erythrodermic psoriasis is to try to prevent flare-ups.
+Avoid potential triggers such as sunburns, infections, and stress whenever possible.